 The Apostle Paul wrote to Timothy to encourage him in his faith.
 He said, "Therefore I remind you to stir up the gift of God . . .
 For God has not given us a spirit of fear, but of power and of love and of a sound mind. . . .
 Hold fast the pattern of sound words which you have heard from me . . .
 That good thing which was committed to you, keep by the Holy Spirit who dwells in us" 2 Timothy 1:6-14 (NKJV).

 First, Paul says to stir up the gift* of God, which in the Greek means to rekindle God's gift.
 It's freely given and ours to keep, with all the benefits, including the Holy Spirit who dwells within!
 So let us open the gift and fan the flames!

 Secondly, Paul says, "For God has not given us a spirit of fear," and then explains what God has given us in contrast to the spirit of fear.
 We have been given a spirit of power, love, and a sound-mind.
-The order of these three are important to note.
+The order of these three is important to note.

 Finally, Paul exhorts Timothy to hold fast the pattern of sound words.
 We too must grab hold of God's Word, by reading it, studying it, memorizing it, and applying it in our lives.
 This requires self-discipline, enabled by the Holy Spirit, the basis of a sound-mind!

 Jesus defeated the Enemy in the wilderness by countering the Word of God to him.
 We too can speak the Word of God to the spirit of fear and stir up the gift of dynamite power that is available to us.
 When anxieties arise, we must grab hold of God's Word and affirm, "God did not give me a spirit of fear, but has given me a spirit of power, love, and a sound-mind!"